masyamandev/indexable-set/README.md

 TreeListSet implements both List and Set.

+IndexedTreeSet is the similar structure, but it does not have restriction for unique objects.
+This structure is slightly slower than TreeListSet.

 # Comparing with other data structures

 Feature | ArrayList | LinkedList | TreeSet | HashSet | (apache) TreeList | TreeListSet | IndexedTreeListSet